usedhondacivic/usedhondacivic.github.io/projects/fast_robots/content.md

 ## Introduction

 Roboticists are constantly attempting to do more with less.
 Computers, actuators, and sensors are never as fast, strong, or accurate as you would like.
-Working within these restrictions necessitate clever design, leading to interesting and elegant solutions.
+Working within these restrictions necessitates clever design, leading to interesting and elegant solutions.
 This semester I explored these requirements in the extreme, squeezing every bit of performance I could out of a toy car.

 I'll first cover the physical and electrical modifications I made to the car, then get into the fun applications and the software algorithms that enabled them.